steven72574/-.md/README.md

 有一个triple,includes
 Subject(Resources itself)
 Predicate(relations)
+Object(a things that subject is related)
 ![image](https://user-images.githubusercontent.com/83968454/208162491-a1e97c04-51ed-4a3c-be60-dcbd61b86ca8.png)

-Object(a things that subject is related)
+The interplay between this classic reasoning approach with well-established Web languages such as RDF and OWL as well as other W3C standards has turned out to be one of the most fruitful research topics in this field.

 Ontology can describe concepts and relationships between entities.